nicolasdecorbez/learning_sys_admin/azure_api_project/README.md

   - [Web](#web)
   - [App](#app)

-This project runs two different smaller projects to provide a more interesting project.
-The main goal is to count peoples on an image, and if there is too many people on it, play a a text message on speakers.
+Made up of two different smaller projects to provide a more interesting one, its aim is to count peoples on an image, and if there is too many people on it, play a text message on speakers.

 I have therefore divided this project into two parts :
-- The first one will generate TTS and configuration files for future usage
+- The first one will generate TTS and configuration files for future usage. (see [web](web))
-- The second one will analize an image and play, or not, the previously generated TTS files.
+- The second one will analize an image and play, or not, the previously generated TTS files. (see [app](app))

 ## Before launching this project